Back to top

 • Shoreline Amphitheatre, Mountain View: Celebrate Independence Day with a 4th of July fireworks spectacular and the San Francisco Symphony, led by Edwin Outwater and featuring vocalist Capathia Jenkins, at Shoreline Amphitheater.
 The evening begins at 8 pm and features a crowd-pleasing selection of American classics as well as a tribute to the Queen of Soul, Aretha Franklin.
 The evening concludes with a spectacular fireworks show set to stirring patriotic songs and marches.
 Info: www.sfsymphony.org

 • 4th of July on the USS Hornet, Alameda: The USS Hornet will be having their annual summer celebration on the flight deck on the 4th of July, featuring food, drink, music, and fun!
-Details TBA.
 10 am–5 pm. uss-hornet.org

 • Half Moon Bay's Ol' Fashioned 4th of July Parade & Block Party: Half Moon's Bay's parade starts at noon on Main Street and celebrates Independence Day in small town America.
 Stick around for the Red, White & Blue Block Party afterwards. july4th.miramarevents.com